 Regardless of whether or not we can measure it, bone quality is key to optimal bone health.
 In fact, the health of your bones involves all sorts of immeasurable components, from hormones to antioxidants to nutrients.
 This is what sets the Osteoporosis Reversal Program apart from conventional medicine: the Program takes into account the non-quantifiable aspects of bone health rather than isolating one aspect of it that can be measured, and then attempting to influence it artificially with pharmaceuticals.

 Take Exercising For Your Bones to the Next Level!

 Learn the 52 exercise moves that jumpstart bone-building – all backed by the latest in epigenetics research.

-When you follow the dietary and lifestyle recommendations in the Save Our Bones Program, you are helping your whole body, promoting a more healthful immune system, less inflammation, better gut health, a healthy weight, and so much more.
+When you follow the dietary and lifestyle recommendations in the Osteoporosis Reversal Program, you are helping your whole body, promoting a more healthful immune system, less inflammation, better gut health, a healthy weight, and so much more.
 And of course, you’re giving your bones the nutrients and exercise they need to thrive and rejuvenate…because exercise is absolutely essential for your bones to resist fracture.

 Till next time,

 2 Turner, Charles H. “Bone Strength: Current Concepts.”
 Ann.
 N.Y.
 Acad.
 Sci.
 1068.
 (2006): 429–446. doi: 10.1196/annals.1346.039.
 PDF. http://www.fields.utoronto.ca/programs/scientific/08-09/biomedical/proposed_problems/Turner_bone_strength.pdf